William J. Hughes: Personal history

 Following his return from Panama, Hughes taught for several years at Stockton State College in Pomona, New Jersey.
 His work at Stockton led to the founding of a Public Policy Center which in 2008 was named the William J. Hughes Center for Public Policy.
 Hughes also received honorary degrees from Rutgers University, Glassboro State (now Rowan University), Stockton College, Mount Vernon College for Women, Cumberland County College and Atlantic Cape Community College.
 In 1997, he was inducted into the Rutgers Hall of Distinguished Alumni.

 Hughes was a longtime resident of Ocean City, where he died on October 30, 2019, at age 87.

 United States House of Representatives

 Hughes served in the United States House of Representatives from 1975 until 1995.

 Crime Subcommittee

 During his tenure in Congress, Hughes served as a member of the House Judiciary Committee, where he chaired the Subcommittee on Crime (1981–1990).
-During that time, Hughes sponsored numerous anti-crime bills that became law including, three that became the government's principal weapons in the war against drugs and other illegal activity.
+During that time, Hughes sponsored numerous anti-crime bills that became law including, four that became the government's principal weapons in the war against drugs and other illegal activity.
 They are: